Hubert Green was at his best in the 1970s, when his unorthodox swing took him to most of his PGA Tour wins, as well as to a U.S. Open title.

-Green's rookie season on the Champions Tour was 1997, and he would win four times on the senior circuit.
+Green's rookie season on the Champions Tour was 1997, and he went on to win four times on the senior circuit.

 In 2003, on a routine visit to the dentist, it was discovered that Green had oral cancer.
 He underwent treatment and returned to the Champions Tour in 2004.
 He had to leave golf again that year, however, for additional treatment.